 Longfellow Elementary School is categorized as a Primary School which offers Kindergarten to Fifth Grade.
 The approximate student population is 580 with 29 teachers.
 The student-teacher ratio is 20 students for every teacher.
-It is a Title I eligible school but not a charter nor a magnet school.
-Majority of the students are Hispanic and the rest are Caucasian, Indian, African American, and Asian.
+It is a Title I eligible school but not a charter or a magnet school.
+The majority of the students are Hispanic and the rest are Caucasian, Indian, African American, and Asian.
 There are more male than female students.

 Among the school's events are the Back to School Picnic, We Care Sports, Family Math Night, and Family Reading Night.
 The school encourages parents to join in their children’s activities as parent involvement plays a big part in every student’s success.

 The school also has the Make Your Day Citizenship Program wherein the teachers are allowed to teach and students are allowed to learn.
 In this program, students do what is expected from them to the best of their ability.
 This program teaches students that their learning behavior when they leave school until the following morning is their responsibility.
 It also motivates students in a positive way because of the feeling that they can succeed and they can be the best in whatever they choose to do.